 University College Birmingham has opted into the TEF and received a Silver award.

-- Airport administration
+- Airport operations manager

 - Digital Aviation